Are you living in integrity with who you are at soul level? Understand how to stay in integrity with yourself through daily actions.

 - Honor your agreements to others or to yourself.
 Avoid saying yes to something unless you can commit to that yes.

-Seeing where things are incongruent is a chance for you to make a new choice and get back in alignment with your personal integrity.
+Seeing where things are incongruent is a chance for you to make a new choice.
+Get back in alignment with your personal integrity.
 You might find yourself saying yes a lot less often.